 Short-staffed NWS enters hurricane season in "uncharted territory."
 Meteorologists share their concerns.

-On the brink of the Atlantic hurricane season, a pared-down National Weather Service is scrambling to deal with the realities of severe staffing gaps at the agency in charge of preparing the public for natural disasters in every part of the country.
+At the start of this year's Atlantic hurricane season, a pared-down National Weather Service is scrambling to deal with the realities of severe staffing gaps at the agency in charge of forecasting and preparing the public for weather-related disasters in every part of the country.

 The cuts stemmed from President Trump's initiative to reduce government spending when he retook office, in part by slashing federal jobs.